EdRW/trpc-adapters/packages/google-cloud-functions/README.md

 # trpc-google-cloud-functions

+**End-to-end type safety for your Google Cloud functions with tRPC.**

 ## Description

-End-to-end type safety for your Google Cloud functions.
 This adapter allows you to plug in a [tRPC](https://trpc.io/) router as a request handler for HTTP Google Cloud functions.

 This package has the following peer dependencies: